 Good to know: There are toll sections only in Sydney, Melbourne, and Brisbane.
 Check your route beforehand to avoid surprises!

-An hour and a half later, we arrived at Phillip Island.
+Our first stop on the Melbourne to Sydney itinerary was reached an hour and a half later, we arrived at Phillip Island.
 If you have not seen koalas yet, this is The Place to Go!
 Perched on an eucalyptus tree or on the side of the road, these big balls of fluff will make your hearts melt.
 Another tourist attraction on this charming peninsula: its penguins!
 If you are lucky, you will see them strolling along the beach.
 You can take great pictures there!!
 Keep in mind though that Australians, being very close and respectful of nature, think low of anyone who disturbs animals in their natural habitats.

 We arrived early on the island and I will never forget the incredible colors of the morning light.
 We spent the morning and afternoon riding around this small island, taking photos of the stunning beaches.

 Wilsons Promontory NP

 Day 2 and our next destination on the itinerary from Melbourne to Sydney is the Wilson Promontory NP.
 In the late afternoon we visited the Wilsons Promotory National Park, located 120 km southeast.
 The “prom”, as the locals call it, is a 50,000-hectar nature reserve, occupying the whole of the Wilsons Promontory peninsula.
 Walking is the best way to see it.
 Not being a fan of hiking, especially in places known for a variety of venomous snakes, we chose the cool option: the beach!
 After a short walk in the bush, we went to Squeaky beach.
 The national park is famous for its hiking trails, but also for the richness of its flora and fauna.
 The park has several campsites, but keep in mind that these spots are very popular during school holidays.
 As in most nature reserves across the country, remember to take bottles of water and mosquito repellent.